lakshaysethi/Assignment_1_7420_ls/Assignment documents/discussion.md

 DRF provides a way to serialize and deserialize models much like the django forms.- we need this inorder to send and recieve data to and from our API
 DRF also provies a default router that  helps us make url patterns and we can specify permission levels for access to the api
-27. What is serialization and why do we use it?
+27. What is serialization and why do we use it? we use serialization to convert objects into strings this is done to convert complex data into a simpler string form so that it is easy to send this over the internet/network
 28. Which type of object serialization notation is most commonly used on the web?
-29. What is Postman and what is it used for?
+JSON
+XML
+29. What is Postman and what is it used for? postman is software that makes it easy to make any kind of request to an API endpoint and  test the output from it we can even put headers with our requests - it provied a good GUI for all this and we can also store our  API links and queries in the software for testing at a later point
 30. What are websockets and what are they used for?
-Javascript:
+Javascript: dont know
 31. What is NodeJS and how is it different from in-browser Javascript?
-32. What is npm and what is it used for?
+NodeJS is something that allows us to run javascript outside the browser - in essence it makes the V8 JavaScript engine which is used in major browsers today available outside of the browser.
+And so now JS can be used as a backend language aswell instead of just being used in the frontend now we can use it to write to files and databases and even sontrol the system it is running on. the other differences are that the JS in use in NodeJS uses up to date ES6/ES7/ES8 where as  browsers still use old versions of JS so they cant read and run the code without dependencies.
+32. What is npm and what is it used for? npm is Node package manager it is like pip it allows us to use packages/modules written by other developers so that we dont have to recreate the wheels from scratch we can do `npm init` and it makes a package.json file which has very useful info abou the dependencies of this node project we are working on npm packages like Express are really useful and we can do npm intall express and it creates a new entry in the dependiencies field in the package.json this is really useful because it has become a standard any allows people to not have to upload/ share a copy of all dependencies of a project and make the new project light weight npm also has scripts supports  the run command  like run build / start/ test
 33. What is ES6?
 List the names of 3 features that ES6 provides.
+it is the 2016 version of JS caled ECMAScript 6 new syntax like arrows `=>`  or `()=>{}` template strings modules- using `import` promises
 34. What is ReactJS and what is it used for?
+ReactJS is a JS library
+ReactJS is made by Facebook and they and now many companies use it to make their front end   - it is a virtual dom - reactJS allows for an individual component to be updated instead of the whole html to be reloaded react uses JSX which is like html but better as we can make our own custom components which have custom tags gor example `<MyCoolCustomComponentThatHasOtherComponentInIt />`
 35. List two popular alternative Javascript libraries to ReactJS.
+VueJS
+Angular
 36. What is the DOM?
 What is a virtual DOM?

 37. What is the difference between sessionStorage and localStorage?
 38. What is a library like Material-UI used for?
 Docker:
 39. Why do we run apt-get update && apt-get install -y in one command when using Docker?